 - Remove from microwave and using a slotted spoon (cause we don’t want any of the water that may have accumulated) put chickpeas on a large plate (or use two plates) lined with a clean tea towel or paper towels.

 - Roast for 10 minutes then rotate the baking dish (for even roasting) and roast for another 10 minutes.
 Repeat this for another set of 3 minutes and then in sets of 1 minute until the chickpeas are golden brown and crisp.
 It is important to check often after the 25 minute mark as they can go from perfectly golden brown to burnt very quickly.
 It takes me a total of 30 minutes for the whole roasting process.
+See the tip below for extra crispiness.

 - Remove from oven and place in a dry bowl, toss with 1 tsp salt.
 Let cool completely before storing in an airtight container.
 If they have been well roasted and stored in a dry location (no moisture remaining), they can keep for months.